samaita/blog/content/posts/why-not-just-use-google-maps.md

 I do not think that means Google Maps is wrong 20% of the time.

 The benchmark can be wrong.
 Addresses can use old administrative names.
 They can contain aliases.
 They can even contain bad data.
 Two sources can also disagree about where a boundary belongs.

+This was not a formal accuracy test of Google Maps.
+It was a comparison against my tagged data, followed by a review of the disagreements.

 So I went through the failures one by one.